MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-is-the-proxy-saying-that-an-option-is-unknown.md

   - team=cloud_advocates
 ---

+# Why is the proxy saying that an option is unknown

 The proxy uses a plugin architecture, as such, proxy features can be added, removed, enabled or disabled through changing the configuration in the [m365proxyrc.json](../technical-reference/m365proxyrc.md) file.

 Some plugins provide command line options.
 When the plugin is disabled, the proxy isn't able to interpret the command line options that the plugin provides.